Comander227/Tutorial-MakeCode-Lessons/Outline for Downhill Ski Tutorial.md

     otherSprite.destroy(effects.coolRadial, 200)
     SkierSpeed += -5
 })
-	-Next lets give our player additonal points for hitting the gates.
+	-Next let's give our player additional points for hitting the gates.
 	-Add a change score by 1 block to the overlap code.
 	-Change the value from 1 to 3. sprites.onOverlap(SpriteKind.Player, SpriteKind.PGate, function (sprite, otherSprite) {